tonyg/squeak-actors/processes.md

  - `Actor me` is an `ActorProxy` for the currently-executing `Actor`.

-It may freely invoke methods on `self`, but must take care when performing RPC using `ActorProxy >> #blocking` or `Promise >> #wait`, lest it deadlock: while an actor is blocked, waiting for a reply to an RPC request, it does not process incoming requests.
+A behavior may freely invoke methods on `self`, but must take care when performing RPC using `ActorProxy >> #blocking` or `Promise >>
+#wait`, lest it deadlock: while an actor is blocked, waiting for a
+reply to an RPC request, it does not process incoming requests.

 If a method on a behavior object returns `self`, the request that led to the method call is answered with `Actor me` in place of the